-The Foundation expresses the current issues of ecological transition in the Arts through the format of conversation Word of Makers facing ecological emergency bringing together artists, philosophers and researchers.
+The Foundation expresses the current issues of ecological transition in the Arts through the format of conversation Creators facing Climate Emergency bringing together artists, philosophers and researchers.
 These dialogues between these disciplines aim to inspire new narratives for desirable futures.

 In the light of global warming, how can we rethink our modes of consumption and circulation, eco-design with biomaterials, transform our approach to life and rethink our cities tomorrow?